 Thin Film Oven Features

-Thin film ovens used in RTFO testing have several unique features that ensure accurate and reliable results.
-These features include a uniquely and specially designed oven, carousel for loading samples, precise temperature control, and double-wall construction for maintaining the measured temperature.
+Thin film ovens for RTFO testing boast unique features for accurate results.
+They have a specially designed oven and a carousel for sample loading.
+Precise temperature control and double-wall construction maintain the temperature.

-The carousel serves to expose new asphalt binder to the heat and air flow while slowly mixing each sample, simulating the aging process that occurs during fresh asphalt binder production and placement.
+The carousel exposes new asphalt binder to heat and airflow.
+It slowly mixes each sample.
+This simulates the aging process that happens when producing and placing fresh asphalt binder.
 Precise test temperature control is essential for obtaining accurate and repeatable results, ensuring that the test temperatures are maintained within the control failure temperature range of ±0.1°C and providing uniformity and consistency in the testing process.

 Sample Preparation and Handling